GBeggiato/mex/README.md

 you have some data organized in key-values (think of a dataframe) and this provides the possibility to
 - create all the possible models
-- sort them by any result criteria
+- filter them by input / result criteria
-- filter unwanted model according to a given predicate

 ## Example